Amazing Geological Oddities Part II

 "Enjoy the awesomeness of this world; you have only one chance at life to do so as the odds of experiencing life is immeasurably billions against.
 Don't waste it on negativity"

 Thanks to all that enjoyed and left feedback on the original post!
-Hope everyone is watching their backs.
+Hope everyone is doing an amazing and somewhat steep decent directly after summiting Camel Pass, you climb again.